Tyrn/wei/the-insider-en.typ

      Kissur reached  the castle only by  noon.
-The  rumors  appeared  to  be correct  -  an  avalanche  had descended off the  Trekking Pass  and it  had brushed by  the  people  and the horses.
+The  rumors  appeared  to  be correct---an  avalanche  had descended off the  Trekking Pass  and it  had brushed by  the  people  and the horses.
 Everybody was  alive  but Kissur's horse, Stargazer, with a white arrow on  his forehead and  wide hooves,  was dragged down and only a red spot blinked in the snow for a moment.
 They took